youngeunkwon0405/RL/docs/design-docs/uv.md

 ### Customization

-If you need a different Python executable configuration, you can override the default one by passing your own in {py:class}`RayWorkerBuilder.__call__ <nemo_reinforcer.distributed.worker_groups.RayWorkerBuilder.__call__>`.
+If you need a different Python executable configuration, you can override the default one by passing your own in {py:class}`RayWorkerBuilder.__call__ <nemo_rl.distributed.worker_groups.RayWorkerBuilder.__call__>`.
 This provides flexibility for special use cases without modifying the core configurations.

 ## How It Works

-When a Reinforcer job is started:
+When a NeMo-RL job is started:

-1. The driver script creates several {py:class}`RayWorkerGroup <nemo_reinforcer.distributed.worker_groups.RayWorkerGroup>`s.
+1. The driver script creates several {py:class}`RayWorkerGroup <nemo_rl.distributed.worker_groups.RayWorkerGroup>`s.
-2. Each worker group will create their workers which are wrapped in a {py:class}`RayWorkerBuilder <nemo_reinforcer.distributed.worker_groups.RayWorkerBuilder>`
+2. Each worker group will create their workers which are wrapped in a {py:class}`RayWorkerBuilder <nemo_rl.distributed.worker_groups.RayWorkerBuilder>`
 3. Before the worker class is instantiated by the `RayWorkerBuilder`, if (1) `DEFAULT_PY_EXECUTABLE` is defined on the worker class (decorated with `@ray.remote`) and (2) it starts with `uv`; a `venv` is created with all the dependencies it needs and the `runtime_env["py_executable"]` is replaced with the `venv`'s python interpreter.

 This approach allows a fast start-up and maintains dependency isolation.
 It also has the added benefit of having all the virtual environments local under `./venvs`.

 ## Conclusion

-Using `uv` for dependency management in NeMo Reinforcer provides us with a fast, flexible, and reliable way to handle Python dependencies across distributed Ray clusters.
+Using `uv` for dependency management in NeMo RL provides us with a fast, flexible, and reliable way to handle Python dependencies across distributed Ray clusters.
 It eliminates many of the traditional pain points of dependency management in distributed systems while enabling heterogeneous environments that can be tailored to specific workloads.